-Northwestern College is committed to providing a working, learning, and living environment that promotes personal integrity, civility, and mutual respect in an environment free of discrimination on the basis of sex, which includes all forms of sexual misconduct.
-Sex discrimination is contrary to the standards of the college community, as it violates an individual's fundamental rights and dignity as a person made in the image of God.
-Northwestern College considers sex discrimination in all its forms to be a serious offense and it will not be tolerated.
-The college is dedicated to preventing and educating all students, faculty, and staff regarding all forms of sexual misconduct.
-This policy refers to all forms of sex discrimination, including but not limited to: unfair treatment based on sex, sexual harassment, hostile environment harassment, sexual assault, sexual misconduct, sexual exploitation, domestic violence, dating violence, and stalking by other students, employees, or third parties.
+Northwestern College is committed to providing a working, learning, and living environment that promotes personal integrity, civility, and mutual respect in an environment free from discrimination, harassment, and retaliation.
+Discrimination, harassment and retaliation is contrary to the standards of the college community, as it violates an individual's fundamental rights and dignity as a person made in the image of God.
+Northwestern College considers discrimination, harassment and retaliation in all its forms to be a serious offense and it will not be tolerated.
+The college is dedicated to preventing and educating all students, faculty, and staff regarding all forms of harassment, discrimination and retaliation.
+This policy refers to all forms of discrimination and harassment, including but not limited to: unfair treatment based on protected class, sexual and other harassment (including sexual assault, domestic violence, dating violence, and stalking), hazing, and bullying, by other students, employees, or third parties.
+Northwestern College values and upholds the equal dignity of all members of its community and strives to balance the rights of the parties in the grievance process during what is often a difficult time for all those involved.